0cjs/8bitdev/src/pmon/pmon.md

 value.
 Thus during parameter input you can type `p p0 ` to show the current value and then change it to a new value.

-`$` is a special parameter character for all commands with the following
+`$` is a special paramchar for all commands with the following
 subfunctions:
 - `$$`: terminate command input and print `=`, the command character, and all parameters and their current values.
 - `$=`: As with `$$`, but after that it resets all parameters to their default values and again prints out the current values.

-XXX Add `.` as a byte/word parameter value to increment the currently remembered value by a command-specific amount?
+XXX Add `.` as a byte/word paramval to increment the currently remembered value by a command-specific amount?
 Would this be useful for anything but start address?

 ### User Variables